MichaelSebero/Media-Tools/README.md

 This script organizes media based off their resolution.

 ## View Metadata
-The script `view-metadata` displays metadata associated with a specific media file and `view-metadata-all` shows all metadata of media files in a given directory.
+The script `view-metadata` displays metadata associated with media files.